Exploring the boundaries of theatrical storytelling

 Nightswimming’s Pure Research program – in association with the University of Toronto’s Centre for Drama, Theatre and Performance Studies and SFU Contemporary Arts – challenges artists from across Canada to investigate new ideas in dramaturgy.
 We provide space, money and resources for studio-based research into provocative theatrical questions of form and performance.

-Nightswimming is committed to mentoring students, providing internships to emerging artists and has established partnerships with many theatre training institutions and university programs.
+Nightswimming is committed to mentoring students, providing internships to emerging artists and producers, and has established partnerships with many theatre training institutions and university programs.

-City of Wine Our major project from 2006-2010 was Ned Dickens’ seven play cycle City of Wine, which we developed through an innovative partnership with eight theatre training institutions across Canada.
+City of Wine A major project from 2006-2010 was Ned Dickens’ seven play cycle City of Wine, which we developed through an innovative partnership with eight theatre training institutions across Canada.

 Recognized by our Peers

-Nightswimming’s works have premiered at Canada’s leading theatre companies (including Tarragon, Factory, Theatre Passe Muraille, National Arts Centre and Arts Club Theatre), toured the country and appeared at the Magnetic North Theatre Festival, On the Verge, Canada Dance Festival, ATP’s playRites Festival, the Summerworks Festival, Rhubarb Festival and Harbourfront’s World Stage and World Moves Dance Series.
+Nightswimming’s works have been premiered and presented at Canada’s leading theatre companies (including Tarragon, Factory, Theatre Passe Muraille, National Arts Centre, The Cultch, Arts Club Theatre, Great Canadian Theatre Company, Centaur Theatre, Banff Centre, and many more), toured the country to more than 20 venues, and appeared at the Magnetic North Theatre Festival, ATP’s playRites Festival, Canada Dance Festival, Summerworks Festival, Rhubarb Festival and Harbourfront’s World Stage and World Moves Dance Series.

 WRITERS IN RESIDENCE